open-compensation-token-license/license-token-website/wikisrc/blockchain-project-funding-through-yield-farming.md

 2. **Community Building:** Projects can attract a community of stakeholders who are not only investors but also vocal advocates.

 3. **Decentralization:** Yield farming can decentralize initial project ownership, allowing a wider demographic to participate.
+Explore more about decentralization in [Decentralized Finance for Project Funding](https://www.license-token.com/wiki/decentralized-finance-for-project-funding).

 ## Mechanics of Yield Farming

 - **Token Economics:** Projects must accurately calibrate reward mechanisms to ensure balanced returns.
+Learn more about token economics in [Opulus NFT Tokenomics](https://www.license-token.com/wiki/opulus-nft-tokenomics).

 - **Liquidity Pools:** Establishing pools in popular DEXs facilitates easy access to liquidity.
+For insights into liquidity, check [NFT Treasure Liquidity Pools](https://www.license-token.com/wiki/nft-treasure-liquidity-pools).

 - **Incentive Structures:** Competitive rewards must ensure long-term engagement through strategies like vesting periods.